 Image credit: Image by 2nup350

 You can then store them horizontally or vertically, depending on what your spacial needs are, or limitations, so even if you don’t have a lot of room you can arrange them as you see fit.
+I personally would rather store paint bottles/jars vertically just in case any of them start to leak.
 Both of these were made from wood.